ciscoheat/slambda/README.md

 # Slambda

 Pronounced "slam-da", stands for Short Lambda.
+A tiny library enabling lambda expressions for [Haxe](http://haxe.org), nothing else.

-Uses a format where `_` is assumed to be the first parameter.
-If more than one argument, use `_1` and `_2`, etc.
+Can be used with the common `=>` syntax, but also in a shorter format where `_` is assumed to be the first parameter.
+If more than one argument, use `_1` and `_2`, etc. Some examples:

 ```haxe
 using Slambda;